CB radio in the United Kingdom: History

 The UK Government eventually legalised CB radio, and on 2 November 1981 a CB service was introduced on a frequency band and offset that is incompatible with the imported American radios.
 At the same time the ownership of non-UK approved 27 MHz transceivers was made illegal except for those obtained by UK radio amateurs holding a UK "A" (HF) licence, for conversion to the 28 MHz (10-metre) amateur allocation.
 Given that virtually all illegal CB radios were contraband, this concession required the licensed amateur to pay outstanding import duty and VAT.
 A licence to operate these new radios became compulsory, and this could be purchased from most Post Office counters for £10.
 The original licence permitted three CB Radios to be operated at one time.
 One person would be the licence holder and there could be two others in communications with the holder.
 A few years later the licence was increased to £15 p.a. and required any operator to have a licence except those sitting and using a radio in the company of a CB Radio licence.
 Unlike that required to qualify for a radio amateur licence, no proof of technical competence was needed.
-As of 8 December 2006, a licence is no longer required to own or operate a CB radio providing it complies with one of the 3 type approval conditions currently permitted by Ofcom: FM only, 4 watts power output and operating on either or both UK and CEPT (EU) 27 MHz bands only.
+As of 8 December 2006, a licence is no longer required to own or operate a CB radio providing it complies with one of the 3 type approval conditions currently permitted by Ofcom: FM only, 4 watts power output and operating on either or both UK and CEPT (EU) 27 MHz bands only.Bands:UHF SSB HF Modulation:AM FM.

 In the early stages of the run up to the final legislation, most of the pro-CB lobby wanted the government to legislate around the US standard CB system, primarily due to the large user base that already existed.
 The UK government made it clear from the outset that legislation for use of this equipment would be unlikely.
 Interference problems associated with badly calibrated amplitude modulated (AM) or Single-Side-Band (SSB) equipment were cited as the main factor, and it was made clear that if any system was legalised it would be frequency modulated (FM).
 The CB lobby argued that interference from AM was unlikely to occur from the use of original unmodified AM radio equipment, a view initially rejected but later accepted by the Ministry of Defence.

 Many active and potential users continued in their insistence on a 27 MHz system, although for a locally available Citizen's Band system, the 27 MHz concept was not universally endorsed.

 The government initially proposed an FM system on a 928 MHz band with an RF input power not exceeding 500 mW.
 This was unacceptable to the CB lobby partly because the low power would give a short range but mainly because the cost of equipment to operate in this band would be prohibitive.